Togbe Afede XIV named ‘Ghana’s Greatest Entrepreneur of All Time’

 Other winners included: Mrs. Patience Akyianu, Outstanding Woman CEO of the Decade; Mr. Pankkaj Bhati, Outstanding Entrepreneur of the Decade; James Orleans-Lindsay, Outstanding Real Estate Entrepreneur of the Decade; Mr. Farid Antar, Outstanding Managing Director/CEO of the Year; and Mr. Danquah Addo-Yobo, Outstanding Agribusiness CEO of the Year.

-The rest were: CEO of Prestodea Ghana Limited, Mr. Samuel Peprah, Outstanding Young Entrepreneur of the Year; CEO of Mansuki Ghana Limited, Ms. Israella Kafui Mansu, Outstanding Young Female Entrepreneur of the Year; CEO of Royal Broadcasting Limited, Dr. Amankwa Agyemang, Most Promising Entrepreneur of the Year; and Country Manager of Emirates Airline Ghana, Ms. Catherine Wesley, Outstanding Airline CEO of the Year.
+The rest were: CEO-Prestodea Ghana Limited, Mr. Samuel Peprah, Outstanding Young Entrepreneur of the Year; CEO-Mansuki Ghana Limited, Ms. Israella Kafui Mansu, Outstanding Young Female Entrepreneur of the Year; CEO-Royal Broadcasting Limited, Dr. Amankwa Agyemang, Most Promising Entrepreneur of the Year; and Country Manager of Emirates Airline Ghana, Ms. Catherine Wesley was Outstanding Airline CEO of the Year.

 Other inductees were: Managing Director of Interplast Limited, Mr. Hayssam Fakhry (Plastic Pipes Manufacturing Industry); Founder and CEO of Comsys Ghana Limited, David Jonathan Lamptey (ICT Industry); Mr. Parshotam Aidasani, Group Chairman of Jay Kay Industries (Paper and Printing Industry); and Mr. Mukesh Thakwani, Group Chairman of B5 Plus Group (Iron and Steel Manufacturing Industry).